cobol5/qbasic-spreadit/README.md

 qbasic-spreadit

-Okay, okay -- the name is terrible, but remember the days when all you had wer 8 character file names in DOS? yah.
+Okay, okay -- the name is terrible, but remember the days when all you had were 8 character file names in DOS? yah.
 So, this is what we get.

 This was a personal project in 1993.
 I always found it really important to put copyrighted dates in my software, for some reason.
 This is also labeled as version 3, but that ain't right.
 Just makin' stuff up :)